 Certain medical conditions can also cause drowsy driving, including:

-- Sleep apnea, a possibly serious sleep disorder in which your breathing repeatedly starts and stops, often accompanied by loud snoring.
+- Sleep apnea is a possibly serious sleep disorder in which your breathing repeatedly starts and stops, often accompanied by loud snoring.
 Sleep apnea interrupts restful, healthy sleep, leaving you fatigued.

-- Narcolepsy, a condition where you experience sudden attacks of sleep and overwhelming daytime sleepiness.
+- Narcolepsy is a condition where you experience sudden attacks of sleep and overwhelming daytime sleepiness.

-- Chronic insomnia, a long-term pattern of experiencing difficulty sleeping.
+- Chronic insomnia is a long-term pattern of experiencing difficulty sleeping.